rubensgomes/ping-pong-cpp/README.md

-# Ping Pong Simulator
+# Justification for this project

+NOTE: This code is not fully tested, and should be considered under development code.

-This is a very simple C++ code that simulates a pingpong tournament.
+This is a very simple C++ code that simulates a ping-pong tournament.
 The players along with statistics of in-bound serving/returning the ball are found in the "data.csv" file.